microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 * `target_gene`
 * `target_subfragment`

-Some, but not all of those slots were re-associated with `Extraction`, `LibraryPreparation` or `NucleotideSequencing`
+Some, but not all, of those slots were re-associated with `Extraction`, `LibraryPreparation`, or `NucleotideSequencing`.

 `has_process_parts` has been added to capture the relationship between a `ProtocolExecution` and the Process instances that were carried out with the intention of completing a specified protocol under specified circumstances.